hugoriviere/Sudoku-solver/README.md

 to run the code you need to run main in your console.

+If you would to put your sudoku you have to upload your image in the image folder like others images.

 ## 5. References and Documentation

 ### Libraries Used